 Over two thirds of the Republic of Ireland’s population resides in the Greater Dublin area meaning there are tons of things to do here.

 It’s also the main entry point into Ireland so you likely are going to be passing through Dublin on your way in or out of the country.
 While I don’t recommend spending a ton of time here, it’s very much worth a few days of exploration.
-It’s one of the best places to visit in Ireland for first time visitors.
+It’s one of the best places to visit in Ireland for first-time visitors.

 This Irish city is the fifth largest in the country and a major vacation destination for those visiting Ireland.
 It’s drawn us back three times, and we know we will be back again in the future.
+Although it’s a city it’s considered one of the best places to visit in Ireland.

 While many visitors flock to Dublin, I much prefer the vibe of Galway.
 It’s known as “The City of the Tribes” and feels much more Irish to me than the capital.
 There are so many things to do in Galway City center, fun pubs to drink at, and even some epic day trips from the city.
 A visit to Galway should be on every Ireland itinerary.